-Many are available to watch on YouTube for free, while others are available to digitally rent at home for a small fee or to purchase on DVD.
+Many are available to watch on YouTube for free, while others are available to rent digitally at home for a small fee or to purchase on DVD.

 So have at them, vinyl junkies.

-For the fans by a fan, Vinyl sees Toronto filmmaker and avid record collector Alan Zweig explore not vinyl albums themselves but rather what inspires people to start collecting them in the first place – and the emotional attachment, and in some cases obsession and excessiveness, the hobby can provoke.
+For the fans by a fan, Vinyl sees Toronto filmmaker and avid record collector Alan Zweig explore, not vinyl albums themselves, but rather what inspires people to start collecting them in the first place – and the emotional attachment, and in some cases obsession and excessiveness, the hobby can provoke.
 His own and others' confessions really open a window into the psyche behind record collecting.

-Before going onto write and produce the HBO docuseries The Defiant Ones (which chronicles the legendary careers of Dr. Dre and Jimmy Iovine), American filmmaker Doug Pray made a feature-length documentary on the story of the hip-hop DJ, from the invention of scratching and "beat-juggling" vinyl in the '70s to the more recent 'turntablism' movement.
+Before going on to write and produce the HBO docuseries The Defiant Ones (which chronicles the legendary careers of Dr. Dre and Jimmy Iovine), American filmmaker Doug Pray made a feature-length documentary on the story of the hip-hop DJ, from the invention of scratching and "beat-juggling" vinyl in the '70s to the more recent 'turntablism' movement.
 In Scratch, we hear from both underdogs and virtuosos who have changed the way we create and hear music.

 John Peel's Record Box (2005)